CS3219-AY2324S1/ay2324s1-course-assessment-g20/backend/README.md

 1. Run `yarn stop:docker` to stop the microservice containers.

 ## Testing (local)
-1. In the `backend` directory, run `yarn test` to run the E2E tests
+1. In the `backend` directory, run `yarn test:dev` to run the E2E tests

 ## Testing (CI pipeline with Docker)
 1. Install Docker Desktop if you have not already done so.